opensearch-project/security/TRIAGING.md

 <img src="https://opensearch.org/assets/img/opensearch-logo-themed.svg" height="64px">

 The maintainers of the OpenSearch-Security Repo seek to promote an inclusive and engaged community of contributors.
 In order to facilitate this, weekly triage meetings are open-to-all and attendance is encouraged for anyone who hopes to contribute, discuss an issue, or learn more about the project.
+To learn more about contributing to the OpenSearch-security Repo visit the [Contributing](./CONTRIBUTING.md) documentation.

 ### Do I need to attend for my issue to be addressed/triaged?